carolinamonzo/peterBAM/README.md

 # peterBAM
-Scripts for hereditary variants analysis
+Scripts for probe-amplified deepseq analysis

 ### Arguments to run peterBAM:
    - Path to bed file